Which one is more important? Critical thinking skills or memorizing?

 Suppose a mistake is made and instead of $3.50 the answer is found as $350.
 At this point critical thinker realizes there is a problem and controls his/her work and finds the error.
-The memorizer on the other hand won’t think about the meaning of high price.
-On a classic exam he/she will continue with next question and get partial credit but in a multiple choice test he/she can find the answer because there won’t be any $350 in choices which means there is an error.
+The memorizer, on the other hand, won’t think about the meaning of high price.
+On a classic exam, he/she will continue with the next question and get partial credit but in a multiple choice test he/she can find the answer because there won’t be any $350 in choices which means there is an error.

 The major difference between these two students is about using time.
-Critical thinker spends time on thinking but memorizer just starts solving the question as he did in the past at least thousand times.
-When it comes to finding the error the same thing happens again.
-Now, which one is more important in a college entrance examination where there are lots of multiple choice questions, using time wisely and solving as much questions as possible or thinking critically on each question?
+Critical thinker spends time thinking but memorizer just starts solving the question as he did in the past at least thousand times.
+When it comes to finding the error, the same thing happens again.
+Now, which one is more important in a college entrance examination with lots of multiple choice questions – using time wisely and solving as many questions as possible or thinking critically on each question?
 The answer seems blurred to me.

-This situation is valid for our classrooms too.
-Making lots of group activities, collaborative works, critical thinking etc. won’t mean anything if you still assess your students in a 40 minute exam.
+This situation is valid for our classrooms, too.
+Making lots of group activities, collaborative studies or tasks requiring critical thinking, etc. won’t mean anything if you still assess your students in a 40 minute exam.
 We need different assessment methods in our classrooms and I believe we can do it by using technology.

 Project Based Learning, Game Based Learning and other types of learning theories can be enriched by technology.
 New technologies offer students lots of opportunities.
 They can easily create a content, share it or watch and comment on others’ work, collaborate and discuss things anytime, anywhere.
-The key point is we shouldn’t try to assess new skills with old methods.
-Otherwise the results will not be pleasant for everybody.
+The key point is that we shouldn’t try to assess new skills with old methods.
+Otherwise, the results will not be satisfactory.